Glittering Days (TV series): Synopsis

 Soon, the media would eventually call out Ling Fung as a swindler of love and money, causing him to experience a reverse of fortune.
 Ling Fung can no longer continue working in the musical world as he was fired from Pearl of the Orient.
-Fung then joined Lai Tak where Wai was working at but Wah Long and his men came to mess with him daily and Wai afraid that his career at Lai Tak would be over taken by his brother, he decided tp frame him on multiple occasions and no longer sees Fung as his brother anymore.
+Fung then joined Lai Tak where Wai was working at but Wah Long and his men came to mess with him daily and Wai afraid that his career at Lai Tak would be overtaken by his brother, he decided to frame him on multiple occasions and no longer sees Fung as his brother anymore.
 Fung would eventually escape Shanghai to Temple Street and fake his identity as an Indian and became a worker at a fruit stall there.
 However he would be fired from his job and brutally beaten again by his boss and co-workers after speaking fluent Cantonese to them to find the pearl that Lan gave him.
 He would be saved by Ting Ling, the city manager for Temple Street.

 Ling would bring Fung back to her place where he meets her daughter Wan Jau, who easily noticed him as Ling Fung.
 Fung denies her claims with his fake Indian accent as he does not want anyone to remember his former identity and Jau decided to call him "Little Black Brother".
 After knowing he is actually Fung, Ling invited him to be part of her band's street performance but he declined to prevent the folks in Temple Street noticing his identity and preventing Wah Long to come find him.
 Fung decided to help Ling's band selling sugar cane.

 During Lan's time at Pearl of the Orient, she became a popular singer after being heavily encouraged by an anonymous fan of hers.
 She would be played tricks by former popular singers there, Fei Fei and Wai Jam as Lan's popularity blew up made them jealous.
 After Fung fled Shanghai, Wai was very poor on money and he decided to call some of his old flings to borrow money again but all of them declined.
 Wai would later call another one of his fling but after a ringing for a few seconds at her flat, her flat exploded and was sent to the hospital in a coma after falling asleep while boiling the water.
 Wai would take this opportunity to act as if he was infatuation with her, causing media attention and claimed the title of "King of Infatuation".
 With this fame and popularity, Wai joined the music industry as a singer and claimed another title called the "Diamond King".